Individuals FAQs - Unemployment Insurance

 Your claim is based on insured wages earned in the base period, which is the first four of the last five calendar quarters completed at the time you file your claim.
 You must have earned qualifying wages in at least two of the four quarters in the base period.
 The total wages in the base period must equal or exceed one and one-half times the wages in the highest quarter.
 A secondary calculation will be made when the sole reason that a claim cannot be established is the one and one-half times requirement.
 An alternative base period consisting of the most recently completed four calendar quarters will be used only when a claim cannot be established using the regular base period.

-Effective July 1, 2007, the minimum is $44 per week.
-The maximum is $330 for claims filed on or after July 1, 2008.
+The minimum weekly benefit is $55 and the maximum is $365.
 The amount an individual will receive is based on the amount of wages earned in the base period.

-Prior to July 1, 2012, the maximum number of weeks is 26.
-Effective July 1, 2012, the maximum number of weeks a claim can be established will range from 14 to 20, depending on the seasonal adjusted statewide unemployment rate in use at the time the regular UI claim is filed.
+By law, the maximum number of weeks a claim can be established will range from 14 to 26, depending on the seasonal adjusted statewide unemployment rate in use at the time the regular UI claim is filed.
 For claims filed from July 1 through December 31, Georgia’s seasonal adjusted UI rate for the previous April will be used.
 For claims filed from January 1 through June 30, Georgia’s seasonal adjusted UI rate for the previous October will be used.
-The minimum number of weeks is 6.
+The minimum number of weeks payable is 6.

 The date the claim is filed will determine this for you.
 The chart below provides the maximum number of weeks the claim can potentially be established based upon the unemployment rate in effect at the time the claim is filed.